 JC START (Jersey City Stormwater Treatment and Resiliency Team) is a collaboration of community members, city government, local and regional nonprofit organizations, and universities to make Jersey City a sustainable community that prioritizes best stormwater management practices such as green infrastructure.
 Green Infrastructure practices capture, filter, absorb and reuse stormwater to maintain or mimic natural systems and treat runoff as a resource through projects that involve plants, soil, trees, and engineered landscapes.
 For more information, visit the JC START page.

-Greener JC is an environmental action organization committed to supporting a more sustainable future in Jersey City.
+Greener JC is a non-profit environmental action organization committed to supporting a more sustainable future in Jersey City.
 The organization’s actions include but are not limited to, promoting waste and energy reduction through community outreach and educational actions, supporting sustainable development efforts, and facilitating partnerships to help the community be resilient in the face of global climate change.
 Greener JC started as the environmental action subcommittee of the Jersey City Environmental Commission and is open to everyone.